tarof429/cicd-flask-app/README.md

 # CI/CD Flask Application

-Here's a Python Flask task manager application.
+This is a Python Flask task manager application that we can build, test and deploy using CI/CD.

 <img src="images/events.png" />

-So how do we deploy it?
-Manually?
-Nah...

 ## What is CI/CD